ViswanathaSwamy-PK-TechSkillz-Academey/.github/profile/README.md

-# Hi there 👋 this is `Swamy The Learner !!`.
-Welcome ...
-Let's learn 📚 together  🙋‍♀️🙋‍♂️
+# This is `Swamy The Learner !!` 👋.
+Welcome, let's learn 📚 together  🙋‍♀️🙋‍♂️

 ## 🙋‍♀️ This organization aims to provide a decent learning experience to the students and help them to get the best out of them